jlwilliamson/Hummingbird_Harness_Methods/README.md

 # Hummingbird Harness Methods

-Quick code associated with Williamson &amp; Witt, "A customizable and  lightweight backpack harness for hummingbirds", In Review.
+Quick code associated with Williamson &amp; Witt, "A lightweight backpack harness for tracking hummingbirds", In Revision.

 Folder `0_raw_data` contains all raw data associated with Giant Hummingbirds described in our paper.